 « Back to News

-Study Finds Financial Incentives Can Enhance Viral Suppression Among HIV-Positive Persons in the US
+Study Finds Financial Incentives Can Enhance Viral Suppression Among HIV-Positive People in the U.S.

-Achievement of viral suppression among HIV-positive persons is critical for their individual health as well as for prevention of HIV transmission to others.
-This has motivated global efforts to identify all individuals living with HIV, to link them to HIV care, to offer and initiate antiretroviral therapy among such individuals, and to support them to achieve and maintain viral suppression.
-However, data indicate that only 55% of those diagnosed with HIV in the US achieve viral suppression.
+Achievement of viral suppression among people living with HIV is critical for decreasing morbidity and preventing HIV transmission to others.
+This has motivated global efforts to identify all individuals living with HIV, link them to HIV care, offer and initiate antiretroviral therapy, and support them to achieve and maintain viral suppression.
+However, data indicate that only 55 percent of those diagnosed with HIV in the U.S. achieve viral suppression.

 “Effective interventions are needed to garner the benefits of antiretroviral therapy for the individual and for society,” said Dr. El-Sadr.
 “The results of this study are encouraging and should motivate efforts to pursue the further assessment of using financial incentives in HIV treatment programs and to determine their potential impact when scaled up.”